-All of the interest and investment in this new discipline is based on the idea that your company is no longer in the business of just making and selling products or services.
+All of the interest and investment in this new discipline is based on the idea that your organization is no longer in the business of just making and selling products or services.

 It’s the result of buyers becoming much more discerning and educating themselves about products and services before they actually buy.

 More than ever, people turn to the Internet and their social networks to find answers and solutions to their challenges or problems.
-They are dismissing providers that aren’t helpful and are ignoring companies that are all hard sell or just plain boring.
+They’re dismissing providers that aren’t helpful and are ignoring companies that are all hard sell or just plain boring.

 Sounds kinda cool, right?

 But there are a lot of critical questions that are easy to gloss over in the march to this new marketing nirvana.
 For example:

 - | How exactly does a company move from becoming just a promoter of their stuff to a provider of helpful insights?

 - | How does a brand become a continuous publisher of content without hiring a team of former mass media journalists?

 - | How does an organization sustain a long term effort like this?

 - | What technology, tools and skills are essential to succeed?